 Physiological mechanisms, processes and responses of animals.
 Physical, chemical and biochemical principles common to physiological systems, such as respiration, excretion, and metabolism, will be covered.
 Goals of the course are to reveal the mechanisms, adaptive significance, and evolution of physiological systems using a comparative approach.
-Spring.
+Fall, odd years.